 Arriving in Culross is something of a surprise.
-The village looks across the River Forth to the petrochemical works at Grangemouth, and sits between the huge Longannet power station to the west and the derelict Low Valleyfield colliery and the disused salt pans of Preston Island to the east.
+The village looks across the River Forth to the petrochemical works at Grangemouth, and sits between the site of the demolished Longannet power station to the west and the site of the Low Valleyfield colliery and the disused salt pans of Preston Island to the east.

 Highlights include the 1597 Palace, restored to its original mustard yellow render and wooden shuttered condition.
 It was actually more the local landowner's hall and dwelling, and still has a range of accompanying outbuildings and a "hanging garden" with wicker fences leading up the slope behind.
 And on the hillside above the village are the remains of Culross Abbey.

 The 1626 Town House with its 1783 tower is also a showpiece.
 However, what really sets Culross apart as special is the way such a large part of the village is original, with narrow wynds (including the evocative and probably once descriptive "Stinking Wynd") and stunning buildings.
 Here you can begin to see what a 16th century village might really have looked like.

 The village had its origins in the twin forces of religion, at least until the Reformation, and coal mining.
 The abbey was founded in 1217 possibly because of the belief that this was the birth place of St Mungo and the site of an early church founded by St Serf.
 The monks later began to mine coal.
 After the Reformation much of the abbey fell into decay, though the abbey church still serves as the parish church.